Shweta-S-Achary/Hashing-in-C/README.md

 Collision resolution is done by quadratic probing using the hash function: h(k,i) = (h'(k) + i^2) * mod N

+h'(k) = sum of ASCII values of all characters in string mod N; where N is number of slots in the hash table

 Tested on gcc version 4.4.3 (GCC)

 Commands to execute: